Kamahl19/react-starter/README.md

 ## What’s Inside?

+- `TypeScript` - a typed superset of JavaScript
 - `JWT` Authorization - including all the common features such as Sign-up, Login, Logout, Reset password, Email verification
 - `Ant.Design` - a UI library
 - `axios` - promise based HTTP client